CableOne.Net High Speed Internet Access Service

 What is Excessive Use?

 Excessive use means bandwidth or data usage that is significantly higher than typical usage for which our network is designed.
 Excessive Users consume so much data that their usage could negatively impact the Service provided to other customers.
-In order to ensure an optimized Internet experience for all customers, data guidelines have been assigned to all Internet services, and are subject to change.
+In order to ensure an optimized Internet experience for all customers, data plans have been assigned to all Internet services.

 How does Cable One address Excessive Use or uncharacteristic use?

 The Cable One residential service offering is a consumer product designed for personal use of the Internet.
 Therefore, if Cable One in its sole but reasonable discretion determines that a customer has exceeded the Excessive Use threshold or is using the Service in a manner significantly uncharacteristic of a typical residential user, Cable One reserves the right to (a) adjust, suspend or terminate Service accounts at any time and without notice; or (b) require the user to upgrade his service level or pay additional fees in accordance with Cable One’s then-current, applicable rates and charges for such Service; or (c) use any technology to be chosen by Cable One at its sole discretion to slow the user’s service for purposes of conserving bandwidth.

 What activities may cause excessive bandwidth consumption and uncharacteristic use?